I’m Pregnant, and I’m Bleeding. Should I Be Concerned?

 Heavy bleeding late in pregnancy usually indicates a complication with the placenta.
 This requires medical treatment.
 The two most common complications are:

 - Placenta previa.
 This is when the placenta has developed at the bottom of the uterus, covering the cervix.
-This usually does not cause any pain, but can cause vaginal bleeding.
+It’s usually painless, but it can cause vaginal bleeding.

 - Placental abruption.
 In most pregnancies, the placenta is connected to the uterine wall.
-If it becomes disconnected, either before or during labor, it can disrupt circulation to the baby.
+If it becomes dislodged from the wall, either before or during labor, it can disrupt circulation to the baby.
 Vaginal bleeding is sometimes present, but more often it will cause abdominal pain.

-Vaginal bleeding is sometimes a sign of labor, and this is known as “bloody show.”
-If you experience bloody show within about three weeks of your due date, then you may be going into labor.
-You could be going into pre-term labor if it’s more than three weeks before your due date.
+Vaginal bleeding is sometimes a sign of labor.
+This is known as “bloody show.”
+If you’re bleeding within about three weeks of your due date, then you may be going into labor.
+If it’s more than three weeks before your due date, you could be going into pre-term labor.
+In either case, you should contact your doctor.

-- Vaginal discharge.
-A change in the color, texture, or amount of vaginal discharge could indicate the start of labor.
+- Change in the color, texture, or amount of vaginal discharge

 - Dull, aching back pains